Last Updated on

 How Do You Pick The Right One?

 There’s a sort of sweet spot when we’re talking size.
 The right travel steamer will be small enough to easily pack in your suitcase, but large enough it can produce at least 10 minutes of steam (preferably).

 Basically, you want it to hold at least half a cup of water without taking up too much space.

 More heat is usually better…to an extent.
 Lower heat means less effectiveness (and more damp spots on your garments), but too high a heat can ruin your clothing as well.
 In general I like “dry steam” handheld garment steamers that slightly superheat their steam over the norm of 212 degrees Fahrenheit.

 Still, it should be worth noting that the perfect travel steamer for suits is not necessarily going to be the optimal travel steamer for a wedding dress, so getting something adjustable is always better if possible.

 Heat and power go hand in hand (more of the latter means more of the former, faster) but it’s worth remembering one important things: different countries have different outlets.Did you Know?

 Make sure you check before you buy, just in case.

 Brand and performance are the largest factors in cost, and that cost can vary widely.
-You’re looking at roughly $30 to $60 for lower end brands, but may pay up to $100 or even $200 for high end models or brands that come with all sorts of extra features.
+You’re looking at roughly lower prices for lower end brands, but may pay more for high end models or brands that come with all sorts of extra features.

 These can include anything from the simple and utilitarian (like an on/off switch and auto off features), extra accessories (like a fabric brush, ironing paddle, or pants press), or more unique features like multiple steam settings and full blown upgrades (like being a steam press rather than just a garment steamer).